openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 2020-09-07 17:27:21.158 [WARN ] [rive.internal.handler.VehicleHandler] - ###### BMW ConnectedDrive Binding - Vehicle Troubleshoot Fingerprint Data - END ######
 ```

-### Discovery

-If your Vehicle isn't discovered correctly or you cannot find the correct Properties perform the following steps

-* Check if your Vehicle is attached correctly in ConnectedDrive.
-Only if it's attached to your ConnectedDrive Account it's possible to detect it.
-* In the below example Sitemap the Switch _Log Discovery Fingerprint_ can be executed.

-Copy the the log which can be found in general at [http://openhab:9001/]() and raise an issue as described before.

-### Vehicle Data

-Maybe your Vehicle is discovered correctly and the Properties are correct but you've issue with the delivered Vehicle Values
-### Update Timestamp

-There's a timestamp showing the last update of your Vehicle.
-If this isn't shown correctly please check the date settings.
-In case of Raspberry Pi execute _raspi-cinfig_, select _Localization Options_, the _Change Time Zone_
-Select your _Geaographical Area_ and afterwards the correct City.
-One restart of openHAB service with _systemctl restart openhab2_ is necessary in order to see the corrected Time Settings.

 ## Full Example

 The example is based on a BMW i3 with Range Extender (REX).